lhaake/unit4-proj-frontend/project_worksheet.md

 - Back End
 	- Set up project with Rails
 	- 2 tables: Users and Workouts
+		- One to many relationship --> USER can have many workouts
 		- Users
 			- Username - string
 			- Password - string